Jake Wood (veteran): Business career

 In 2010, Wood co-founded Team Rubicon with William McNulty and two Milwaukee firefighters.
 They traveled to Haiti following the 2010 earthquake to help in the rescue and recovery efforts.
 Between 2010 and 2018, the organization has been part of the response team for about 300 natural disasters.
 For his work with the organization, he received the Pat Tillman Award for Courage at the ESPYs in 2018.
 That year he was also awarded the Dungy-Thompson Humanitarian Award from the Big Ten Conference.
 In 2015, he received the 20th Annual Heinz Award in the Human Condition with William McNulty.

 In 2021, Wood co-founded Groundswell, a corporate philanthropy platform that turns donor-advised funds (DAFs) into an employee benefit and raised $15 million in venture funding.

+Gaza Humanitarian Foundation

+Wood was the executive director of the Gaza Humanitarian Foundation (GHF), founded in 2025, until he resigned on May 25, 2025, following questions raised about its independence and its connections to Israel.
+He noted that the organization could not fulfil its mission in a way that adhered to “humanitarian principles”.

 Books

 In 2014 Wood authored the book Take Command: Lessons in Leadership: How to Be a First Responder in Business, which outlines decision-making as being composed of four steps: prepare, analyze, decide, and act.
 Publishers Weekly reviewed the book stating that, “All lessons are illustrated with high-testosterone stories from the front lines of war and disaster zones, and each chapter ends with top-level advice (“mission briefs”),” writing further that the work added, “a new twist on accepted leadership wisdom.”

 He, along with former governor of Missouri Eric Greitens, is also the subject of the book Charlie Mike by Joe Klein.

 In 2020, he published the memoir Once a Warrior, which outlines what American veterans are capable of and how he developed Team Rubicon.